psagar123/AirQuality/README.md

 # Respiratory Healthcare Tool
-The website is deployed to Heroku at: https://respiratory-healthcare-tool.herokuapp.com/

 In this project, we built a machine learning model to predicts a patient's risk of lung cancer and asthma emergency department visits using air quality data.